Differential imprints of distinct ENSO flavors in global patterns of very low and high seasonal precipitation: Data Methods

 \subsection{GPCC rainfall data}

-We utilize gridded monthly precipitation data provided by the Global Precipitation Climatology Centre (GPCC) at a spatial resolution of $2.5^\circ \times 2.5^\circ$~\citep{schneider_gpcc_2015}.
-Since reliable estimations of El Ni\~no and La Ni\~na periods according to the ONI as well as a discrimination into their respective EP and CP flavors are only available for the second half of the 20th century so far, we restrict our analysis to the period from 1951 to 2015.
-Note that the density of stations from which the data is derived varies between 0 and more than 100 per grid cell and for different years~\citep{lorenz2012}, which generally results in a lower accuracy and reliability of the data for those areas with only few stations~\citep{rudolf_terrestrial_1994}.
-We therefore consider only grid cells where the average number of stations between 1951 and 2010 is larger than 1, yielding a total number of $N=2248$ cells.
-From the monthly time series, we derive separate records for three seasons $s$ by aggregating the precipitation amounts of the corresponding three-month periods September to November (SON), December to February (DJF) and March to May (MAM).
-This results in three time series $P_{i,s}(t)$ per grid cell $i$ with $M=62$ annual values each.
+We utilize gridded monthly precipitation data provided by the Global Precipitation Climatology Centre (GPCC) at a spatial resolution of $2.5^\circ \times 2.5^\circ$~\citep{schneider_gpcc_2018}.
+Since reliable discriminations of El Ni\~no and La Ni\~na periods into their respective EP and CP flavours are so far mainly available for the second half of the 20th century~\citep{wiedermann_climate_2016,freund2019higher,graf_central_2012, yuan2013different}, we restrict our analysis to the period from 1951 to 2016 (the most recent year in the GPCC data set).
+We derive separate records for three seasons $s$ by aggregating the precipitation sums of the corresponding three-month periods from September to November (SON, 1951-2015), December to February (DJF, 1951/52-2015/16), and March to May (MAM, 1952-2016) to cover all seasons associated with the 1951/52 El Ni\~no and all following ENSO phases while ensuring the same length of all series.
+This results in three time series $P_{i,s}(t)$ per grid cell $i$ with $M=65$ annual values each.
+Note that the density of stations from which the GPCC data has been derived varies between 0 and more than 100 per grid cell and year~\citep{lorenz2012}, which generally results in a lower accuracy and reliability of the data for those areas with only few stations~\citep{rudolf_terrestrial_1994}.
+We therefore consider only grid cells with at least one station present for 95\% of the study period in a specific season $s$ (SON, DJF, or MAM).
+In addition, we exclude those grid cells where the average precipitation sum in a specific season is below 3~cm (i.e., 1~cm per month) since this particular choice of threshold ensures the exclusion of deserts from our analysis~\citep{houston_variability_2006, thomas_twentieth-century_2018, chatterton_monthly_1971}.
+Both preprocessing steps yield a total number of $N_{SON}=1763$, $N_{DJF}=1610$, and $N_{MAM}=1736$ valid grid cells in SON, DJF, and MAM (see Supplementary Material Fig.~S5 for details on the spatial distribution of valid grid cells).

+We note that in the context of the present work, using three-month precipitation sums provides information fully equivalent to that obtained when using the three-month standardized precipitation index \mbox{SPI-3}~\citep{svoboda2012standardized, guttman1999accepting}, which is a solely precipitation-based characteristic commonly employed in drought-related studies.
+Specifically, SPI-3 values can be derived by a sophisticated monotonic transformation of the three-month precipitation sums, which does not change the rank order of the values and, hence, the timing of the events considered in this study.\\